East Peoria, Illinois: Par-A-Dice Hotel and Casino

 Par-A-Dice Hotel and Casino is a riverboat casino located on the Illinois River off Illinois Route 116/U.S. Route 150 in East Peoria, Illinois, United States.
 Originally opened in 1991 in Peoria, it moved to East Peoria in 1993.
-While it was established through investors, Boyd Gaming purchased the casino in 1996 for $175 million USD.
+While it was established through investors, Boyd Gaming purchased the casino in 1996 for US$175 million.

 From 1991 to 1999, Par-A-Dice cruised the river daily, until Illinois removed the requirement for riverboat casinos to leave their docks.
 This was reversed in June 2010 with the new U.S. Coast Guard annual requirement, and the riverboat set off along the river for the first time in 11 years.

-In 2020, East Peoria’s adjusted gross revenue from casinos dropped by 34.6% from $74.5 million to $48.7 million USD.
+In 2020, East Peoria's adjusted gross revenue from casinos dropped by 34.6% from $74.5 million to US$48.7 million.

 Levee District

 The main commercial area of East Peoria is the Levee District.
 Located just across the river from downtown Peoria, it is a mixed-use project with a wide variety of restaurants, shopping malls, and accommodations.
 For the bulk of the 1900s, the area was a Caterpillar manufacturing site.
 In 1998, it was razed to the ground and all that remained was a concrete slab.
 The land was bought by the city for redevelopment in 2000, creating an opportunity to transform the industrial downtown into a commercial hub.
 East Peorians previously would have to travel to Peoria for dining and shopping; with the creation of the Levee District, residents could do so locally.
-A range of both national and local restaurants can be found in the Levee District such as Eggcellent Cafe, Potbelly Sandwich Shop, Tequila’s Mexican Bar and Grill, and Crumbl Cookie.
-Along with dining locations, the district features Costco, Planet Fitness, Gordman's, and Ulta.
+A range of both national and local restaurants can be found in the Levee District.

 In concert with the renovation of remaining Caterpillar buildings, the development of the downtown Peoria Riverfront Museum and Caterpillar Visitor's Center, and the renovation of Interstate 74 and of the area's bridges, East Peoria's downtown and urban area have developed substantially.